YoshiyukiKono/CarND/project-3/writeup.md

 The model contains dropout layers in order to reduce overfitting.

-The model was trained and validated on different data sets to ensure that the model was not overfitting using Keras 'validation_split' parameter of 'fit' function of model.
+The model was trained and validated on different data sets to ensure that the model was not overfitting using Keras function.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually.
+The model used an adam optimizer, so the learning rate is not tuned manually.

 #### 4. Appropriate training data